tarun360/Parallel_RDA/README.md

 # Parallelising Red deer algorithm (RDA) for solving Travelling Salesman Problem (TSP)

-#### In this project, I have used MPI for parallelising Red deer algorithm (RDA) for solving Travelling salesman problem (TSP).
+In this project, I have used MPI for parallelising Red deer algorithm (RDA) for solving Travelling salesman problem (TSP).
 RDA is a meta-heuristic algorithm inspired by the unique mating process of scottish red deers.

+For detailed description of the project, kindly refer to DOCUMENTATION.pdf.

+Parallel code using MPI: RDA_MPI.py
+Sequential Code: RDA.py

 References: